bharatmicrosystems/kubernetes-nginx-service-discovery/README.md

 # kubernetes-nginx-service-discovery
-This project is to support using kubernetes ingress resources to route traffic using nginx to non-kubernetes endpoints
+This project is to support using kubernetes ingress resources to route traffic using NGINX to non-kubernetes endpoints
 ## Background
-Kubernetes provides an inbuilt service discovery, however most of the organisations at this moment do not run 100% on Kubernetes and have mixed workloads of services running K8s and VMs.
-While discovering services within K8s is easy however discovering services running within VMs does not get discovered natively by Kubernetes, especially the East-West communication.
-In order to foster internal service discovery between kubernetes resources and VM services and vice-versa, this project utilises the use of ingress resources to expose traffic to backend services running on VM.
+Kubernetes provides inbuilt service discovery, however, most of the organisations at this moment do not run 100% on Kubernetes and have mixed workloads of services running K8s and VMs.
+While discovering services within K8s is easy however discovering services running within VMs do not get discovered natively by Kubernetes, especially the East-West communication, to foster internal service discovery between kubernetes resources and VM services and vice-versa, this project utilises the use of ingress resources to expose traffic to backend services running on VM.
 The VM can in-turn discover kubernetes services by utilising the same DNS server to make dynamic service discovery.

 ![Kubernetes Design](readme.png)
 ## Pre-Requisites
 An ingress controller running within the kubernetes cluster For more details with regards to setup see https://github.com/kubernetes/ingress-nginx

 An example setup is present in the repo.
-This exposes the Nginx Ingress controller via a node port, and an NGINX Load Balancer sits in front of the NodePort to provide a single load balanced endpoint to the setup.
+This exposes the Nginx Ingress controller via a node port, and an NGINX Load Balancer sits in front of the NodePort to provide a single load-balanced endpoint to the setup.
 It also exposes the DNS server as a NodePort and NGINX Load Balancer described in the nginx.conf file caters to the DNS configuration as well.

-If you are using a cloud provided kubernetes setup and can expose the ingress-controller and dns-server as a load balancer service instead of a NodePort service as descried.
+If you are using a cloud provided kubernetes setup and can expose the ingress-controller and DNS-server as a load balancer service instead of a NodePort service as described.

-In any situation you should arrive with a DNS Server Load Balanacer IP and an Ingress Controller Load Balancer IP.
+In any situation, you should arrive with a DNS Server Load Balancer IP and an Ingress Controller Load Balancer IP.

 If you want to use the example setup do the following
 ```